bcrowe/growl/README.md

 ## Usage

 Create a new instance of the `Growl` class.
-You can optionally supply a `Builder` class and/or its path if you don't wish for the package to choose a `Builder` for you:
+You can optionally supply a `Builder` class and its path if you don't wish for the package to choose a notification program based on your system:

 ```php
 <?php